CurveDocs/curve-docs/docs/fees/original-architecture/withdraw-and-burn.md

 # **Withdrawing Admin Fees**

-In order to be able to burn admin fees into the fee token, those fees have to be claimed prior. **Admin fees can be claimed by anyone.** Somethimes, the function to claim the fees is guarded and therefore only called by the proxy contract (admin or owner of the pool).
-If thats the case, users can just call the claim function via the proxy contract (as the function is not guarded there).
+In order to be able to burn admin fees into the fee token, those fees have to be claimed prior. **Admin fees can be claimed by anyone.** Sometimes, the function to claim the fees is guarded and therefore only called by the proxy contract (admin or owner of the pool).
+If that's the case, users can just call the claim function via the proxy contract (as the function is not guarded there).

 Claiming fees can differ based on which source they are claimed from:

-## **StableSwap Pools**
+## **Stableswap Pools**
 Admin fees are stored within each exchange contract and viewable via the public getter method **`admin_balances`**.
 Users may call **`withdraw_admin_fees`** to claim the fees at any time.

 Fees are usually claimed via the **`withdraw_many`** function of the PoolProxy.
 This withdraws fees from multiple pools at once, pulling them into the [PoolProxy](https://etherscan.io/address/0xeCb456EA5365865EbAb8a2661B0c503410e9B347#writeContract) contract.